-- Household income: Electoral area E is one of the more affluent jurisdictions in the CVRD, with a median household income of \$72,082 in 2016.
-After inflation is removed from the analysis, electoral area E shows a downward trend in median household income between 2006-2016.
-Electoral area E has approximately the same income inequality between owners and renters as the CVRD. - Employment: Electoral area E has the second highest participation rates in the CVRD (68.6% in 2016).
-It has an unemployment rate (7.0%) similar to the CVRD as a whole. - Industry: Within the CVRD, the labour force is somewhat geographically clustered.
-Electoral area E includes a cluster of agriculture, forestry, fishing and hunting workers.
+- Household income: Electoral area F has a median household income of \$56,804 in 2016, below the median income across the CVRD.
+After inflation is removed from the analysis, electoral area F shows a downward trend in median household income between 2006-2016.
+Electoral area F exhibits significantly more income inequality between tenure groups as the CVRD-with the second-most income inequality in the CVRD, lower than just electoral area I. - Employment: Electoral area F had a particularly high participation rate in 2011 (at 65.2%), but not in 2006 (57.7%) or 2016 (54.1%).
+Electoral area F's unemployment rate increased substantially from 2006 (5.2%) to 2016 (8.5%), and it is now higher than the unemployment rate across the CVRD. - Industry: Within the CVRD, the labour force is somewhat geographically clustered.
+Electoral area F includes clusters of manufacturing, agriculture, forestry, fishing and hunting workers.
+Electoral area F includes notably few healthcare and social assistance workers, education workers and retail workers.